sebastienwood/sebastienwood.github.io/_posts/2019-3-31-BinaryNetworks.md

 - what are the necessary conditions for a quantization scheme to work ?
 - how would it cope in contexts of smalls tweaks like separable convolutions ?
-- given the finite combination of filters for a binarized CNN, what can we learn about the dynamics of a neural networks ? (for that last sentence, works like Capsule Network (Hinton) and the general criticism of current SotA Deep Learning seems pretty relevant)
+- given the finite combination of filters for a binarized CNN, what can we learn about the dynamics of a neural networks ? (works like Capsule Network (Hinton) and the general criticism of current SotA Deep Learning seems pretty relevant)

 *This article is a WIP*